SkyhookWireless/ibm-bluemix/README.md

-# truefix-watson
+# skyhook-bluemix-watson

 This repository includes sample code to locate Raspberry Pi device connected via Watson IoT to the cload.
-The position estimate is done purely based on wifi scan of nearby access points and utlizes Skyhook Location API.
+The position estimate is done purely based on Wi-Fi scan of nearby access points and utlizes Skyhook's Precision Location for IoT API.
 The code structure is:

-      a) "truefix-device" folder - includes sample code to connect your Pi to Watson and report wifi scan
+      a) "skyhook-device" folder - includes sample code to connect your Pi to Watson and report wifi scan
-      b) "truefix-app" folder - includes sample server application code to subscribe and receive wifi scan events from the Pi and utilize Skyhook Location API to locate the device.
+      b) "skyhook-app" folder - includes sample server application code to subscribe and receive wifi scan events from the Pi and utilize Skyhook's Precision Location for IoT API to locate the device.

 Some more detailed steps can be found below: